utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ### Managing guests

 You can manage external users who have permission to view specific collections and send requests in the collections.
 External users with these permissions are assigned the [Guest role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
-A [Partner Manager](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles) can change an external user's role to the Developer role by going to your [team dashboard](https://go.postman.co/settings/team/members) and selecting **Convert**.
+A [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can change an external user's role to the Developer role by going to your [team dashboard](https://go.postman.co/settings/team/members) and selecting **Convert**.
 When you change an external user's role from the Guest role to the Developer role, they are added to the team and get access to all team resources and workspaces.

 ![Convert Guest role](https://assets.postman.com/postman-docs/v10/convert-guest-role-v10.jpg)

 > Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to change an external user's role from the Guest role to the Developer role.

-A Partner Manager can also view the workspaces a user assigned the Guest role can access.
+A Team Admin can also view the workspaces and collections a user assigned the Guest role can access.
 Go to your [team dashboard](https://go.postman.co/settings/team/members), and select **View resources**.
+Select the workspace name or collection name to open it in a new tab.
+You can also select the user's name to go to their Postman profile.

 To learn more about sharing collections with external users, see [Allowing external users to view collections](/docs/collaborating-in-postman/sharing/#allowing-external-users-to-view-collections).